external-secrets/external-secrets/docs/provider-hashicorp-vault.md

 Currently, `dataFrom.Find` allows users to fetch secret names that match a given regexp pattern, or fetch secrets whose `custom_metadata` tags match a predefined set.

+!!! warning
+    The way hashicorp Vault currently allows LIST operations is through the existence of a secret metadata.
+If you delete the secret, you will also need to delete the secret's metadata or this will currently make Find operations fail.

 Given the following secret - assume its path is `/dev/config`:
 ```json
 {